BU-NU-CLOUD-SP18/Ceph-Tracing/README.md

 1. A weighted decision to determine if Jaeger can be used to replace the existing Blkin infrastructure.
 Identification of the complexities involved in the replacement.

-2. Take Blkin’s tracepoints and replace with jaegers backend, thus, introduce Jaeger as a tracing infrastructure in Ceph
+2. Take Blkin’s tracepoints and replace with jaegers backend, thus, introduce Jaeger as a tracing infrastructure in Ceph.

 3. Capture traces for Ceph using Jaeger.
-Take a workload and visualize the traces.
+Visualize traces suing a sample workload.